RAW is based off a working business model that many leading global entrepreneurs have advanced in developing countries.

 RAW provides an unprecedented level of 360 degree wrap around support to those that society has been unable to re-integrate given the recidivist nature of their offending.

 RAW offers information and advice to families and friends of newly incarcerated inmates.
-RAW will talk you through the process, systems, expectations and the environment on the inside, assisting you to navigate Correction’s system.
+RAW will talk you through the process, systems, expectations and the environment on the inside, assisting you to navigate Correction’s system, answering the many questions you will have once your connection has been jailed.

 RAW wins the war of social disruption and fiscal cost by reintegrating the women through supported education that also addresses the country’s employment skill gaps.